Help & support

 Executing the Protocols is a three-step process that you can complete online.
 You will need to:

-To execute documents or for further information on the Protocols, visit the International Swaps and Derivatives Association website and click on the open protocols section.
+To execute documents or for further information on the Protocols, visit the International Swaps and Derivatives Association website and review the applicable protocols and adherence materials.

 For those acting under a third-party relationship (e.g. Custodians), your authorised third-party agent may execute this documentation on your behalf.

 In addition to the requirements outlined above, Dodd-Frank requires all counterparties to a swap to obtain a Legal Entity Identifier (LEI).
 CBA is obliged to use this identifier on the trade reports we provide to the U.S. regulator as part of our compliance with Dodd-Frank.
-You can get your LEI from the Commodity Futures Trading Commission website.
+You can get your LEI from a GLEIF accredited Local Operating Unit (see GELIF’s “Get an LEI” webpage).
 You will need to have a LEI to complete your Protocol questionnaire.

 It is important to follow the steps above to ensure uninterrupted trading relationships between yourself and CBA.